Joseph Mitchell (writer): "Up in the Old Hotel"

 In Joseph Mitchell's feature "Up in the Old Hotel'," Mitchell explores the Fulton Fish Market of New York, specifically Sloppy Louie's Restaurant.
 He features the owner of the space, and explores the character in full before adventuring up the old elevator shaft with Louie and exploring the abandoned and sectioned-off old hotel space.

 In his opening, Mitchell surveys the personality of the man he has this experience with, setting the mood for the entire piece.
-Louie is an Italian immigrant that worked for years in restaurants around the city until The Crash of 1929, when the property that is now his restaurant finally came into his price range.
-It was never the flashiest or nicest building, but it was near the market and was plenty successful in housing a small restaurant.
+Louie is an Italian immigrant who worked for years in restaurants around the city until The Crash of 1929, when the property that is now his restaurant finally came into his price range.
+It was never the flashiest or nicest building, but it was near the market and was successful in housing a small restaurant.
 Louie is constantly experimenting with his dishes, making his shop the place to stop and try a new kind of fish, or other seafood.
 Growing up in a small Italian fishing village himself, he does not shy away from different flavors and possibilities with his fish.
-He's a humble and gentlemanly man that adds an air of propriety and humility to everything he does; he works the same as any of his employees to keep his restaurant running, doing the same jobs, and always keeps a white cloth folded over his arm for the sake of class, even when he's only running the register.
+He's a humble and gentlemanly man who adds an air of propriety and humility to everything he does; he works the same as any of his employees to keep his restaurant running, doing the same jobs, and always keeps a white cloth folded over his arm for the sake of class, even when he's only running the register.
 He maintains relationships with his regular customers, like Mitchell, and fosters business relationships with the fishermen that bring their catches to the dock for sale at the Fulton Market.